 - Practice Creativity – Come up with a new idea or invention and try to figure out how it might work

 - Listen to different music – Choose something that you normally wouldn’t listen to.
-Minor key music helps you to better experience the full spectrum of the human condition (Susan Cain, via Tim Ferris’ podcast)
+For example, minor key music helps you to better experience the full spectrum of the human condition (Susan Cain, via Tim Ferris’ podcast)

 - Finger Painting – We’re going to get right in and up to our elbows with this one!
 We’re going back to our roots as young people and we’re going to do a little finger painting.
 Don’t worry – it’s going to be very easy.
 You can either buy non-toxic washable paint at a store, or make your own with things you likely have around the house.
 There are some recipes on this page: https://earth911.com/home-garden/diy-non-toxic-finger-paint-recipes-so-easy-a-kid-could-do-it/ And you can paint on whatever surface you have available: printer paper, in a notebook or journal, on your front door, or on a friend 🙂 I’d recommend getting the friend’s permission if you want to go that route.
 The process of making your painting is much more important than what it actually looks like.
 After you’ve done your painting come back here and read the rest of this post.